GreatSealUSA/GreatSealUSA_Art/Pluribus_Learning/Age_7/Pluribus_Learning_Age_7_and_Above.md

 # Pluribus Learning Age 7 and Above

-Failure to educate the population on the meaning of symbolism has been a national tragedy.
+Failure to educate the population on the meaning of symbolism and the practice of art interpretation has been a national tragedy.

+&nbsp;

 #  The Belluminati year 2017